james-willis/zarr-layer/README.md

 ## data requirements

 Supports v2 and v3 zarr stores via [zarrita](https://github.com/manzt/zarrita.js).
-Native support for EPSG:4326 and EPSG:3857, with arbitrary CRS support via [proj4](https://github.com/proj4js/proj4js) reprojection.
+Native support for EPSG:4326 and EPSG:3857, with arbitrary CRS support via [proj4](https://github.com/proj4js/proj4js) reprojection (experimental).

 For best performance, tiled data is preferred (see [ndpyramid](https://github.com/carbonplan/ndpyramid)).
 The library also supports datasets that are untiled and tries to load chunks efficiently based on viewport intersections.
 Support for the emerging [multiscales](https://github.com/zarr-conventions/multiscales) convention (non-slippy map conforming) is experimental!